euronion/beamer-presentations/slides.md

 :::

-## Branches
+## Working with others (5)

 ::: columns
 :::: column
+4. Use branches for features and major changes:
-Features and major changes before finalising them in the `master` branch
+   only after finalising merge them to your `master` branch
 ::::

 :::: column